Development and performance evaluation of a water-based liquid scintillator tracking detector with wavelength-shifting fiber readout: Development of WbLS

 Over 200 WbLS samples with different materials and compositions were produced with a water fraction of 65\% or higher.
 Their light yields were initially measured using a simple and conventional test system equipped with a photomultiplier tube (PMT) to efficiently evaluate many samples and understand the relationship between composition and light yield.
 Based on the results, about 20 selected samples were encapsulated in small cells, and their light yields were subsequently measured using the fiber readout system.
-The stability of these samples was also monitored over several months.
+The samples showed no significant loss in light yield after two months of exposure to air.
+The physical stability of these samples was also monitored over several months and no obvious changes were observed.
+The stability will be continuously monitored to demonstrate year-scale performance required for neutrino beam operation.